 (a) Application and Oath.

-"I do solemnly swear (or affirm) that I will conduct myself as an attorney or counselor of this Court truly and honestly, justly and uprightly, and according to law; and that I will support the Constitution of the State of Georgia and the Constitution of the United States.
-So help me God."
+I do solemnly swear (or affirm) that I will conduct myself as an attorney or counselor of this Court truly and honestly, justly and uprightly, and according to law; and that I will support the Constitution of the State of Georgia and the Constitution of the United States.
+So help me God.

 (d) Withdrawal or Substitution of Counsel.

-(e) Change of Address or Telephone Number.
+(e) Change of Address, Telephone Number, or Email Address.

 Rule 10.
-Personal Remarks.
-Opposing Counsel or Judge.
+Personal Remarks; Opposing Counsel or Judge.